 2. Warming up properly

 Before any physical activity, you must adequately warm up your muscles.
-Dancers often neglect this step as they want to literally jump straight into action.
+Dancers often neglect this step as they want to jump straight into action literally.

 This is the first step to prevent injuries.
-Many hip flexor injuries usually occur from a lack of warm-up before a dance class.
-Since we use our hips in nearly all movements, you should spend time on a proper warm up which will help to reduce hip flexor irritation.
+Hip flexor injuries usually occur from a lack of warm-up before a dance class.
+Since we use our hips in nearly all movements, you should spend time on a proper warm-up that will help reduce hip flexor irritation.

 Hip injuries in dancers can happen suddenly or result from gradual overuse.
 Constant excess rotation on the hip and repetitive extension of the legs put extra stress on the joint.

 If you often feel pain in your hips, you might have overused your hip joint and surrounding muscles, resulting in hip flexor tendonitis.
-This can cause bouts of frustrating pain while dancing or sitting for extended periods.
+This can cause frustrating pain while dancing or sitting for extended periods.
 Apart from that, a lousy landing or fall can cause a hip flexor injury that, if not tended to, can develop into a lifelong struggle.
+For immediate steps to take after a hip flexor injury, visit our guide on how to apply first aid to fall victims.

 As a dancer, you might yearn for extreme flexibility and stretch your muscles further to reach your flexibility goals.
-But it is important to remember that stretching and warming up are not the same.
-Static stretching involves holding a position for a length of time to elongate the muscle, while a dynamic warmup involves stretching through a range of motion.
+But it is important to remember that stretching and warming up are different.
+Static stretching involves holding a position for a long time to elongate the muscle, while a dynamic warmup involves stretching through a range of motion.

 3. Always wear proper shoes

 Your knees and hips are the largest joints in your body and support your weight.
-The type of shoes you wear impacts the position and movement of your feet, and your knees.
+The type of shoes you wear impacts your feet and knees’ position and movement.
 When you wear shoes that properly support your feet, you can move naturally, maintain regular leg and knee alignment, and reduce damaging stress on your knees.

-Different dance styles may have other shoes required for that style.
+Different dance styles may require other shoes.
 Always check with your dance teacher what is needed and buy the proper footwear.
-Below, we have a few tips on shoe choice based on dance styles to prevent knee injury.
+Below are a few tips on shoe choice based on dance styles to prevent knee injury.

 Many dancers like to train barefoot, especially in contemporary dance.
-Without shoes to cushion the impact of a bad landing, it’s easy to injure yourself.
+It’s easy to injure yourself without shoes to cushion the impact of a bad landing.
 Wearing flat ballet shoes to offer some level of protection can help to cushion your jumps.

-Some cardio-intensive dances such as hip-hop or K-pop require fast and sharp movements.
-Wearing shoes that can cushion the impact of a sudden turn and keep your knees aligned will prevent the occurrence of knee injuries.
+Cardio-intensive dances like hip-hop or K-pop require fast and sharp movements.
+Wearing shoes that can cushion the impact of a sudden turn and keep your knees aligned will prevent knee injuries.

 - Vary your footwear if you wear heels often in and out of dance class.